opencoconut/webvtt-ruby/README.md

-# WebVTT
+# WebVTT Ruby parser and segmenter

-The [WebVTT format](http://dev.w3.org/html5/webvtt/) is a standard captionning format used for HTML5 videos and HTTP Live Streaming (HLS) videos.
+The [WebVTT format](http://dev.w3.org/html5/webvtt/) is a standard captionning format used for HTML5 videos and HTTP Live Streaming (HLS).

 ## Installation